 4. Helps Endometriosis

 Endometriosis is an often painful, chronic disorder in which tissue that normally lines the inside of a woman’s uterus (the endometrium) grows outside the uterus in the ovaries, bowel, pelvis or in rare cases, beyond the pelvic region.
-Endometriosis affects at least 6.3 million women and girls in the U.S., 1 million in Canada and millions more worldwide.
+Endometriosis affects roughly 10 percent (190 million) of reproductive age women and girls globally..

 5. Balance Hormones and Relieve PMS Symptoms